andreacorra/andreacorra.github.io/_pages/research.md

 ## BearConnect Consortium

-1. Bear dispersal.
-Lead by: Femke Pflüger
+The [BearConnect project](https://bearconnect.org/) aims at studying the functional connectivity and ecological sustainability of European ecological networks, brown bear as a case study.

+Together with my PhD supervisors, we are collaborating with data and expertise in two studies:
-2. Impacts of climate change on brown bears.
-Lead by: Pablo Lucas
+1. Impacts of climate change on brown bears.
+Lead by: [Pablo Lucas](https://www.researchgate.net/profile/Pablo_Lucas)
+2. Bear dispersal.
+Lead by: [Femke Pflüger](https://www.researchgate.net/profile/Femke_Pflueger)

 <br>
 <br>